NOTICE: This web site contains photos and information that may not suitable for young children,

 Founded in 2018 and trademarked with the Nevada Secretary of State as the “Virginia City Nevada Silent Riders ™, the “Silent Riders” were historically members of the “vigilance committee” that existed in Virginia City during the 1870’s.
 Our members, including both men and women, walk the boardwalks wearing 1870’s period clothing, “making history come alive” for the nearly two million annual visitors to Virginia City, Nevada.

-Photographs on this site are not to be reproduced without express written permission from The Silent Riders™ 2022.
+Photographs on THE SILENT RIDERS™ are not to be reproduced without express written consent from THE SILENT RIDERS™ 2022.
+Contact Webmaster at Theewarriorpoet@me.com